App-vNext/Polly/README.md

 The above examples show policy definition immediately followed by policy execution, for simplicity.
 Policy definition and execution may just as often be separated in the codebase and application lifecycle.
 You may choose for example to define policies on start-up, then provide them to point-of-use by dependency injection (perhaps using [`PolicyRegistry`](#policyregistry)).

-# Usage &ndash; general resilience policies
+# Usage &ndash; proactive policies

-The general resilience policies add resilience strategies that are not explicitly centred around handling faults which delegates may throw or return.
+The proactive policies add resilience strategies that not based on handling faults which delegates may throw or return.

 ## Step 1 : Configure